HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

     }
 }
 ```
-Set AWS access key ID and AWS secret access key with `aws configure` command.
+Set the AWS access key ID and AWS secret access key using the `aws configure` command.
 HERE IS A LINK OR SOME MORE INFO ON HOW TO DO THAT.

 #### Create policy to access AWS Transcribe

+In order to allow the AWS Transcribe service to access your bucket, you must set a policy with your identity and access management STUFF AND THINGS HERE IS ALSO A LINK FOR WHAT THIS IS.

-Create file `TranscribePolicy.json`:
+Create a file with the following contents and name it `TranscribePolicy.json`:

 ```json
 {